sarwari-mallela/ie-bank-fe/Threat Modelling.md

 **Application use cases:**
-The primary use case of the IE Bank frontend application is to provide a secure, user-friendly online banking platform login page that enables customers to manage their financial activities.
+The primary use case of the IE Bank application is to provide a secure, user-friendly online banking platform login page that enables customers to manage their financial activities.

 **This includes:**
 - Customer: